SCCapstone/EZBag/README.md

 ## Testing Technology

-(The Jersey Test Framework)[https://www.baeldung.com/jersey-test] creates a fast and easy way to quickly test Jersey code.
+pThe Jersey Test Framework](https://www.baeldung.com/jersey-test) creates a fast and easy way to quickly test Jersey code.
 The Test Framework can emulate GET, and POST requests, and verify that the values being returned are correct.

 ## Running Tests